QuickBlox/CodeStyle-Guidelines-for-Developers/android/Resources.md

 3. Set from -> Predefined Style -> Android
 ```

-Sometimes, after Android Studio restart, formatting settings are broken, need to do this again.
+Sometimes, after Android Studio restart, formatting settings are broken, you'll need to do this again.